ntop/n2n/README.md

 A benchmark of the encryption methods is available when compiled from source with `tools/n2n-benchmark`.

-The header which contains some metadata like the virtual MAC address of the edge nodes, their IP address and the community name optionally can be encrypted applying `-H` on the edges.
+The header which contains some metadata like the virtual MAC address of the edge nodes, their IP address, their real hostname and the community name optionally can be encrypted applying `-H` on the edges.

-## Virtual Network Device Configuration
+## Advanced Configuration

-The [TAP Configuration Guide](https://github.com/ntop/n2n/blob/dev/doc/TapConfiguration.md) contains hints on various settings that can be applied to the virtual network device, including IPv6 addresses as well as notes on MTU and on how to draw IP addresses from DHCP servers.

-## Routing the Traffic

-Reaching a remote network or tunneling all the internet traffic via n2n are two common tasks which require a proper routing setup. n2n supports routing needs providing options for packet forwarding (`-r`) including broadcasts (`-E`) as well as temporarily modifying the routing table (`-n`).
-Details can be found in the [Routing document](doc/Routing.md).

-## Traffic Restrictions

-It is possible to drop or accept specific packet transmit over edge network interface by rules.
-Rules can be specify by (`-R rule_str`) multiple times.
-Details can be found in the [Traffic Restrictions](doc/TrafficRestrictions.md).
+More information about communities, routing, traffic restrictions and on how to run an edge as a service is available in the [more detailed documentation](doc/Advanced.md).

 ## Contribution